imaginando/imaginando.github.io/vs/layer-controls.md

 - **Mode** - Defines the playback mode of the video (video only)
 - **Loop** - In this mode video playback continuously repeats
 - **Still** - In this mode the video remains paused on a single frame
-- **Position** - select the frame used for still mode.
+- **Position** - Select the frame used for still mode.
 This parameter is only enabled when mode is STILL (video only)
 - **End** - Defines the end point of the video (video only)
 - **Fill Mode** - Defines how media fill mode:
-    - **Fit** - the media will fit in the screen without being cropped.
+    - **Fit** - The media will fit in the screen without being cropped.
 Can lead to empty or black spaces
     - **Crop** - Media will occupy all the available display area.
 Cropping can occur

 <br/>